zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/dispatchables-and-events.md

 keywords: pallet design, intermediate, runtime
 ---

-# Part III: Dispatchables and Events
+# Part III: Dispatchables, Events and Errors

 _Write a dispatchable function that creates a Kitty capable of emitting its associated Event._

-## Learning outcomes

-:arrow_right: Write a dispatchable function that updates storage items using a helper function.

-:arrow_right: Write a private helper function with error handling

-:arrow_right: Write and use pallet Events.

-:arrow_right: Use PolkadotJS Apps UI to test pallet functionality.

 ## Overview